potassco/clingo-lpx/README.md

 ```

 Another shortcut (for compatibility with [clingo-dl]) are `&diff` constraints.
-Terms in braces must be variables and the right-hand-side must be a number.
 The same relations as for &sum constraints are accepted.
+Terms in braces must should be variables and the right-hand-side should be a number.
+The program
 ```
 { x }.
 &diff { a-b } <= 5.